 Divorce can be disgusting on many levels.
-The suddenness of the event lies that have been told to you or any other thing coming with a breakup is depressing.
+The suddenness of the event lies that have been said to you, or any other thing coming with a breakup is depressing.
 And it’s normal you want to cry or shout or even destroy something.
-When a person gets married the last thing they anticipate is getting divorced but such is life.
+When a person gets married, the last thing they anticipate is getting divorced, but such is life.

 Create Your Own Space For Living